zoeleroux128/career-boost-smart-resume/README.md

 **URL**: https://lovable.dev/projects/a2602507-e3b0-4650-8092-adc23ac3e3a5

-## How can I edit this code?
+## How can access this link?

-There are several ways of editing your application.
+Click on the link below or above(project url).

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/a2602507-e3b0-4650-8092-adc23ac3e3a5) and start prompting.
+Simply visit the [Lovable Project](https://lovable.dev/projects/a2602507-e3b0-4650-8092-adc23ac3e3a5), click publish and start prompting.

+## How to edit this code?

+Click on the Loveable link and start prompting.

 Changes made via Lovable will be committed automatically to this repo.